selwynpolit/demo2/book/governance.md

 ## Removing Religious Language from Government and Education

-In reimagining the democratic system and all associated governmental and educational activities, we can remove and avoid any religious invocations such as the phrase "so help me God."
-Instead, we will replace such language with a **secular, inclusive affirmation** that reflects our commitment to shared human values and the principles of Democracy 2.0.
-Here’s how this can be implemented:
+In reimagining the democratic system and all associated governmental and educational activities, we propose removing and avoiding any religious invocations such as the phrase "so help me God."
+Instead, we replace such language with a **secular, inclusive affirmation** that reflects our commitment to shared human values and the principles of Democracy 2.0.
+Here’s how:

 ### **1. Redefining Oaths of Office and Public Affirmations**